The Doctor and Patient

 The relationship that exists between the doctor and patient is an essential part of the therapeutic process in all specialities.

-In 1890 Henry Tate commissioned artist, Luke Fildes to paint a picture of his choosing.
+In 1890 Henry Tate commissioned artist, Sir Luke Fildes to paint a picture of his choosing.
 Fildes painted this picture in the relatively new genre of art ‘social realism’.
-It is said to have been inspired by the compassionate care Dr Murray, the family doctor gave to Fildes’ son Phillip who died from typhoid fever on Christmas morning in 1877.
+It is said to have been inspired by the compassionate care Dr Murray, the family doctor gave to Fildes’ family and his son Phillip who died from typhoid fever on Christmas morning in 1877.
 Fildes wanted “to put on record the status of the doctor in our time”.

 Take a look at the whole picture and describe what you see.